 Introduction

 Since the 1990s, British documentary director Brian Hill has been exploring the expressive dimension of documentary storytelling as a way of giving a performative voice to under-represented or misrepresented social actors.
 Pornography: The Musical is Hill’s most controversial and also most stylistically expressive film, offering a complex mix of studio performances (in which the characters sing and perform their stories), conventional interviews and sporadic observational inserts.
-Summed up as a ‘sideways peep at the British porn industry and the women who work in it’, the film’s strength lies in its microscopic endeavour to give seven women the opportunity to express their views about the industry, resulting in a filmic collage of subjective, and at times contradictory, character portraits, rather than factual reportage.
+Summed up in publicity as a ‘sideways peep at the British porn industry and the women who work in it’, the film’s strength lies in its microscopic endeavour to give seven women the opportunity to express their views about the industry, resulting in a filmic collage of subjective, and at times contradictory, character portraits, rather than factual reportage.
 As in previous films, Hill collaborated with poet Simon Armitage, who wrote the lyrics for the musical performances based on preliminary interviews with the characters.
-Tailoring each musical performance to an individual character through the lyrics, music and set design increases the subjectivity of each character portrait, which, from a social perspective, provides women in the sex industry with a distinct voice and challenges the hypocrisy surrounding pornography as simultaneously a popular commodity and a marginalised industry that is perceived as being relatively low on a social scale.
+Tailoring each musical performance to an individual character through the lyrics, music and set design increases the subjectivity of each character portrait.
+This mode of representation provides women in the sex industry with a distinct voice and challenges the hypocrisy surrounding pornography: a popular, widespread commodity emanating from a socially marginalised industry.

-Whilst the unique character of Hill’s musical documentary genre in relation to surrounding production practices, formal strategies and media responses, has been thoroughly discussed, I want to focus on the spectatorship dimension of the film, using a predominantly cognitive approach to hypothesise how the film’s idiosyncratic style and narrative potentially reconfigure existing social stereotypes about sex workers and schematic expectations about documentaries.
-Nevertheless, the broad theoretical framework for this endeavour is necessarily interdisciplinary, as it needs to amalgamate psychological with socio-cultural accounts of subjectivity and identity formation.
-These accounts will be facilitated through a range of methods and models, such as performativity, the content analysis of other documentaries, textual analysis, cognitive schemas, social stereotype formation, authorial reflexivity and embodied metaphors.
-This bricolage approach aims to prevent the generation of purist exegeses, thus celebrating Charles Percy Snow’s call for a mediating agent that transcends the parochial schism between sciences and the humanities in order to pragmatically grapple with global issues.
+Whilst the unique character of Hill’s musical documentaries has been thoroughly discussed in relation to production practices, formal strategies and media responses, I want to shift the focus to the spectatorial dimension, using a predominantly cognitive approach to hypothesise how the film’s idiosyncratic style and narrative potentially reconfigure existing social stereotypes about sex workers and schematic expectations about documentaries.
+Nevertheless, the broad theoretical framework for this endeavour is necessarily interdisciplinary, as it needs to amalgamate the psychological with socio-cultural accounts of subjectivity and identity formation.
+To this end, this article will avail itself of a range of methods and models: performativity, content analysis of other documentaries, textual analysis, cognitive schemas, social stereotype formation, authorial reflexivity and embodied metaphors.
+This bricolage approach aims to prevent the generation of purist exegeses, thus following Charles Percy Snow’s call for a mediating agent that transcends the parochial schism between sciences and the humanities in order to pragmatically grapple with global issues.

 Judith Butler’s concept of ‘performativity’ is an effective paradigm to frame the study of the on-screen formation of subjective identities in documentary.
 Butler holds that acts of communication do not merely transmit a message but also construct and perform the identity of the transmitter.
 The performed discourse that forms one’s identity is in general determined by contextual norms, relating to, for example, society, culture and particular situations.
 In this sense, performativity reverses the popular notion of a fixed, inbuilt, invisible identity as the source of our external actions; rather, our speech, gestures and general behaviour construct and simultaneously perform that identity.
-As Butler succinctly puts, ‘There is no subject prior to its construction.’
+As Butler succinctly puts, there ‘is no subject prior to its construction.’
 Although Butler’s performative focus is largely on gender, I adopt her concept to map embodied human identity in general, in which gender is merely one discursive aspect.
-Essentially, when applied to PTM performativity helps explain the viewer’s experience of the characters’ various on-screen behaviours while singing or being interviewed, which determines the spectatorial understanding of the multiple, and at times incongruent, character identities embedded in the film text.
+Essentially, when applied to Pornography: The Musical, performativity helps explain the viewer’s experience of the characters’ various on-screen behaviours while singing or being interviewed, which determines the spectatorial understanding of the multiple, and at times incongruent, character identities embedded in the film text.